runnerty/runnerty/docs/chains.md

-Abort the chain if the process fails (this action ends the chain's flow so no other processes will be executed):
+Abort the chain if the process fails (this action ends the chain's flow so no other processes will be executed).
+It is not necessary to indicate, is the default value:

 ```json
 {